 Since June 2008, despite increased demand for water supplies in the District, withdrawals generally have been reduced as a result of groundwater management policies and regulations of the District and of responses by its permittees to projected shortfalls during severe droughts.
 As the demand for groundwater has increased, the District has gradually changed its drought management and regulatory program to improve the effectiveness of Aquifer and springflow protection, supported in no small part by the studies and planning for the ongoing HCP development.
-Monthly average pumpage for the 3 years 2007-09 was 8.2 cfs, which also included a regulated drought period in 2008-09 with mandatory pumpage reductions of 20 and 30% during District-declared Stage II-Alarm and Stage III-Critical drought, respectively (BSEACD, 2010).
-Withdrawals were once predicted to increase steadily with urban development over the Aquifer and reach as much as 19.6 cfs by 2050 (Scanlon et al., 2001).
-However, owing to the implementation of conservation plans, demand-management programs, and imposition of severe drought-withdrawal limitations by the District (described in Section 6.2, Minimization and Mitigation Measures), the estimated maximum withdrawals over the long term are now considerably lower, no more than 25% of that previously projected peak of 19.6 cfs.
+Monthly average pumpage for the 3 years 2007-09 was 8.2 cfs (0.23 m3/s), which also included a regulated drought period in 2008-09 with mandatory pumpage reductions of 20 and 30% during District-declared Stage II-Alarm and Stage III-Critical drought, respectively (BSEACD, 2010).
+Withdrawals were once predicted to increase steadily with urban development over the Aquifer and reach as much as 19.6 cfs (0.55 m3/s) by 2050 (Scanlon et al., 2001).
+However, owing to the implementation of conservation plans, demand-management programs, and imposition of severe drought-withdrawal limitations by the District (described in Section 6.2, Minimization and Mitigation Measures), the estimated maximum withdrawals over the long term are now considerably lower, no more than about one-quarter of that previously projected peak of 19.6 cfs